Cedric Alexander

-Cedric Alexander Johnson (born August 16, 1989) is an American professional wrestler currently signed to WWE, where he performs on the Raw brand.
+Cedric Alexander Johnson (born August 16, 1989) is an American professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA), and also performs on the independent circuit.
+He is best known for his tenures in WWE and Ring of Honor (ROH).

-Alexander worked for Ring of Honor (ROH) from 2010 until 2016.
+Alexander worked for ROH from 2010 until 2016.
 He started as part of C&C Factory, a tag team with Caprice Coleman.
-They worked together until 2014, then he worked as a singles wrestler, usually managed by Veda Scott.
-He left ROH in 2016, when he was invited to the WWE tournament Cruiserweight Classic.
-During the tournament, he was eliminated in the second round by Kota Ibushi, but received high praise, with the fans in attendance chanting "Please Sign Cedric".
-After that, Alexander would sign a contract with WWE, working in their new cruiserweight division as part of the 205 Live brand.
-At WrestleMania 34, Alexander won a tournament to win the WWE Cruiserweight Championship, retaining the title for 181 days.
-In April 2019, he was promoted to the Raw brand.
+They worked together until 2014, then he worked as a singles wrestler.
+He left ROH in 2016, when he was invited to WWE's Cruiserweight Classic tournament.
+After that, Alexander would sign a contract with WWE after an impressive performance at the tournament despite losing, which gained critical and fan praise, and would begin performing in their new cruiserweight division.
+At WrestleMania 34, Alexander won a tournament to win the WWE Cruiserweight Championship.
+He would then be drafted to the Raw brand, later becoming part of The Hurt Business in 2020, and went on to win the WWE Raw Tag Team Championship alongside Shelton Benjamin.
+Alexander was released by WWE in February 2025.
+He then signed with TNA that June.